Amazing Covid Boredom Busters for Kids

 Have a race

-Make an obstacle course, parents make on for kids, kids make on for parents
+Make an obstacle course, parents make one for kids, kids make one for parents.

 Hula hoop contest